navipartner/docs/content/en/docs/retail/pos_profiles/ss_actions/ss_actions.md

 type: docs
 ---

 There are specific POS actions intended for the self-service mode.
 On the POS unit dedicated for self-service, the POS setup is configured from the **POS Named Action Profile** located in the **POS Unit Card**.
+All POS actions for self-service have the **SS** prefix.

 Other than that, it needs to be specified that the POS unit is going to be used for a normal cash register or as an unattended self-service register.

-> [!Note]
-> All POS actions for self-service have the "SS" prefix.

 ## SS-ADMIN-MENU - brings up the self-service admin menu